joshuahwfwEE/master_axi/README.md

 the limitation of single beat master is the lower throughput, the purpose focus on the comprehension of how it works

+in advanced:
+we need to consider about data dependency issue:
+1. RAW
+2. WAR
+3. WAW
+4. RAR

 note:
 single beat master only issues one request at a time